ichudu/CRCL-MN-install-18.04/README.md

 ![mn-config](https://i.imgur.com/3j115NN.jpg)

 ***Step 3***
 * Close your wallet and restart it.
+Wait for the wallet to synchronise fully.

 Go to the ***Masternodes*** tab and inside that to the ***My Masternodes*** tab, select your new masternode and click on ***Start alias*** and it's status should change to ***PRE-ENABLED***.
 If you see ***WATCHDOG_EXPIRED*** don't worry, it takes a little for sentinel to send the correct status.